 Jane started with IYH by offering to help introduce schools.
 Now she is an integral part of the team.
 What a woman!

-We are delighted that Manisha has agreed to be our Project Manager for the Women's Health Program that we are driving in partnership with Rotary Canada.
-We could not have wanted a more perfect fit and here is why.
+We are delighted that Sue has agreed to coordinate the women's project that we are driving in partnership with Rotary Canada.

 Website crafted by Grafika